Authority Dog Food Review (Dry)

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fifth ingredient is corn.
-Corn is an inexpensive and controversial cereal grain.
-And aside from its energy content, this grain is of only modest nutritional value to a dog.
+The fourth ingredient is whole barley.
+Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.